Makran (princely state): History

 According to a locally well-known tradition from Makran, the ancestors of Gichki were forty Rajput horsemen from north; in an alliance with Buledi, Gichki killed the then ruler of Kech, a certain Malik Mirza.
 Soon conflict broke out between the two tribes and Gichki ousted Buledi as well, hence gaining complete control over Makran.
 Fabietti considers the factuality of some of the details mentioned in this account uncertain, although he believes that the migration of Gichki Rajputs and the struggle between them and Buledi probably had a historical basis.
+The Gichki now identify as Baloch.